swiftlang/swift-evolution/proposals/NNNN-OneSidedRanges.md

 (a fuller work-in-progress implementation can be found here: https://github.com/apple/swift/pull/8710)

 NOTE: The following is subject to change depending on pending compiler features.
-Methods may actually be on `_`-ed protocols, and then moved once recursive protocols are implemented.
+Methods may actually be on underscored protocols, and then moved once recursive protocols are implemented.
 Types may be collapsed using conditional conformance.
 This should not matter from a usage perspective – users are not expected to use these types directly or override any of the behaviors in their own types.
 Any final implementation will follow the below in spirit if not in practice.

 ```swift
 public protocol RangeExpression {